K-Beauty is getting popular. South Korea churns out more than 100,000 unique products,

 3. Exfoliate (optional and if you prefer make sure to be gentle, American skin care routines are nearly addicted to exfoliation).

 I strongly agree with step 1 & 2, not only for water proof make-up, but also because the SPF oil base it is not easy to remove without scrubbing it.
 Step 3 depends on the base of toner and what type of your skin, toner was used to remove any residue of make-up to really clean the skin but with step 1 & 2.
 I would skip it unless you have oily skin and toner has a little bit of alcohol.

 At the end of the day, I am usually too tired to do a mask or anything special but make sure cleanse face (Cleansing Oil and Ionic Cleanser Extra) and use Vita-C Serum and Age Defying Moist.
 12 products?!
 I remember my mom always using a mask.
-She would cook an egg, applied liquid inside of the egg shell and apply what I call a "Friday the 13th" mask (it looked it, white peel off mask).
-My sister and I fought over who get to peel off her mask.
+She would cook an egg, applied liquid inside of the egg shell and apply what I call a "Friday the 13th" mask.